euroargodev/argopy/docs/contributing.rst

 where you could start out.
 Once you've found an interesting issue, you can return here to get your development environment setup.

+Please don't file an issue to ask a question, instead `visit the chat room at gitter <https://gitter.im/Argo-floats/argopy>`_.

 .. _contributing.bug_reports: